skylercomet/SkylerComet.github.io/_posts/2025-04-04-April4th-Article.md

 ---
-title: Deltarune's Latest Trailer is a Work of Art
+title: "\"Deltarune\" And its Latest Trailer is a Work of Art"
 layout: post
 categories: [Articles, April_2025_Portfolio]
 tags: [Article]